Mischa Barton’s Mental Meltdown Caused By Estranged Mom, Financial Woes, And Drug Addiction, Sources Claim

 — Radar Online (@radar_online) October 17, 2013

-“She has a horrible relationship with her mom — she’s pretty much alone in LA,” the source added.”She’s broke and hasn’t been able to get it together to start making money again.
+“She has a horrible relationship with her mom — she’s pretty much alone in LA,” the source added.
+“She’s broke and hasn’t been able to get it together to start making money again.
 Every time she attempts any sort of come back she ends up shooting herself in the foot and not being able to follow through.”

 Do you think Mischa Barton’s mother had something to do with her mental meltdown?
-Let’s hope this incident serves as a wake up call the actress needs to get her life back on track.
+Let’s hope this incident serves as a wake-up call the actress needs to get her life back on track.
 Feel free to share your thoughts below.